ann415/Netflix-Movies-and-TV-Shows-Analysis/README.md

 # 🎬 Netflix Movies and TV Shows Analysis

-An SQL-based data analysis project on Netflix titles to analyse insights on popular actors, directors, genres, and trends over time.
+An SQL and Python-based data analysis project on Netflix titles to analyse insights on popular actors, directors, genres, and trends over time.

 ---